 At each of our locations we offer free code classes for kids.
 We believe in investing in the local tech economy for the long-run, and that means impacting the next generation.

-Zach started his programming career at the National Security Agency, where he learned about big software systems and the enduring value of privacy.
-After spending time in the private sector, he took a prolonged sabbatical to work on open source projects and tutor people for basically negative money.
-His primary technical focus is Java and Clojure, but he often teaches other things, regardless of his familiarity with the subject or the willingness of his audience.
+Zach started his programming career at the NSA, where he learned about big software systems and the enduring value of privacy.
+After spending time in the private sector, he took a prolonged sabbatical to work on open source projects and tutor people.

 We are Hiring!